Buenos Aires Province: Contemporary history

-In April 2013, the northeastern section of Buenos Aires Province, particularly its capital, La Plata, experienced several flash floods that claimed the lives of at least 59 people.
+In April 2013, the northeastern section of Buenos Aires Province, particularly its capital, La Plata, experienced several flash floods that claimed the lives of at least 89 people.

 Alejandro Armendáriz, of the Radical Civic Union, was elected governor in 1983, when Raúl Alfonsín became president.
 Alfonsín lost the 1987 midterm elections, leading to the victory of Antonio Cafiero.
 From then to 2015, all governors have been Peronists.
 The high population of the province makes it highly influential in Argentine politics.
 With both ruling for two terms, the rivalry of the president Carlos Menem and governor Eduardo Duhalde dominated the Argentine politics during the nineties.
 A similar case took place with the president Cristina Fernández de Kirchner and governor Daniel Scioli.
 María Eugenia Vidal, from Republican Proposal, won the 2015 elections, and became the first female governor of the province.

-Archaeology
+Paleontology

-In February 2021, researchers lead by Dr. Nicolás Chimento from the Museo Argentino de Ciencias Naturales announced the discovery of well-preserved skull find of the ground sloth Megatherium near San Eduardo del Mar in Buenos Aires province.
-According to paleontologists, the fossil belonged to a juvenile and dating back approximately 3.58 million years ago.
+In February 2021, researchers led by paleontologist Nicolás Chimento of the Museo Argentino de Ciencias Naturales announced the discovery of a well-preserved fossilized skull of the giant ground sloth Megatherium near San Eduardo del Mar, Province of Buenos Aires.
+According to paleontologists, the fossil belonged to a juvenile and dated back approximately 3.58 million years.